 - Students select 1-4 courses that are part of their designated curriculum and identify them for honors credit.
 The credit will be earned upon completion of an additional Honors Project designed to enrich the academic experience of the course.

-- Students need approval of a faculty member to oversee the Honors Project.
+- Students need approval of a faculty member who will oversee the Honors Project.
 Participation in an Honors Project is at the discretion of the faculty member.
-Before the Project is begun, the student must submit a proposal, signed by the faculty member, to the Honors Program Coordinator for approval.
+Before the Project begins, the student must submit a proposal, signed by the faculty member, to the Honors Program Coordinator for approval.

 - Each Project requires a written piece of work (this might include a research paper, a lab report, original creative works, or a self-reflective journal, depending on the focus of the project).
 Projects may include, but do not require, the use of academic research or original data collection.

 - All Honors Projects must be successfully completed to the satisfaction of the faculty member and the Honors Program Coordinator.
 In addition, the student must earn a B+ or higher in the course for Honors designation on the transcript.